 And finally, for dessert, there are three choices, custard apple crunch, rice pudding or chocolate mousse.

-Here are the ones that I was trying:
+Here are the Summit to Eat freeze-dried meals that I was trying for my review:

 - Scrambled egg with cheese

 Update – I have bought a couple more Summit to Eat meals to try on my camping trips (Pasta Bolognese and Vegetable Chilli).
 I will update my review once I’ve tasted them 🙂

 You might like to read – Beginners wild camping guide in the UK

 How much do the freeze-dried meals cost?